nicholas-myers/web-sprint-challenge-advanced-react/README.md

 -use this.setState - to change the state as needed

--pass state through props as needed
+-pass state through props as needed this.props = this.state

 2. Describe the different phases of the component lifecycle.

--the birth of the component,mounting phase, the initial data is set up and invoked with render being the view as a function of state set up through a constructor.
+-The birth of the component/mounting phase: is where the initial data is set up and invoked with render being the view as a function of state set up through a constructor.

--the life of the component-update phase, this is where state is changed through this.setstate and a re-render occurs
+-The life of the component/update phase: is where state is changed through this.setstate and a re-render occurs

--death /unmounting phase - when the component is removed from the DOM, a cleanup process for event listeners and resetting state
+-The death/unmounting phase: is a cleanup process where the component is removed from the DOM, event listeners are removed and/or state is reset.

 3. Demonstrate an understanding of class component lifecycle methods.